 - i.
-Some funding agencies may have different requirements which researchers shall be required to follow in soliciting funding. - In submitting for research and ethical review to the National Committee on Research in the Social Sciences and Humanities as mentioned under section 10, researchers shall be generally required to; - follow the format that is defined in section 9.1; - submit both an electronic copy and two hard copies of the research proposal/protocol
+Some funding agencies may have different requirements which researchers shall be required to follow in soliciting funding. - In submitting for research and ethical review to the National Committee on Research in the Social Sciences and Humanities as mentioned under section 10, researchers shall be generally required to; - follow the format that is defined in section 9.1; - submit both an electronic copy and two hard copies of the research proposal/protocol; and to

-- follow the required checklist for submission of a protocol; and to - enquire from the secretariat on the other specific requirements and standard operating procedures including requirement for the payment of any lawfully required fee(s) for processing, review and/or approval of a research protocol by this committee which are not described herein but shall be specifically stipulated as requirements in the standard operating procedures of the National Committee on Research in the Social Sciences and Humanities. - iii.
+- enquire from the secretariat on the other specific requirements and procedures for submission of a protocol for review by this committee which are not described herein. - iii.
 Institutional research and ethics committees shall specify their own formats that shall, however, be modeled on the general format.